Option of 100% online or weekday and weekend workshops ran every 4 weeks

 For more information about the Level 3 Diploma in Gym Instructing and Personal Training, explore the expandable accordion sections below or call our team on 01924 470 477.

-Prior, during and after the personal training course, you will be supported by a highly qualified and experienced tutor.
+Prior to, during and after the personal training course, you will be supported by a highly qualified and experienced tutor.
 As a minimum, all personal training qualification learners are supported via mandatory 1 on 1 live webinar with your tutor on a monthly basis.
 During these visits learning activities are reviewed and new ones agreed with suitable support provided.
 As all learners have their own circumstances additional webinar, phone and email support is provided to learners when necessary.

 Level 2 Certificate in Gym Instructing Workshop Day Overview